This map product visualizes the tracks of historical hurricanes in contiguous U.S.

 The major data source is the International Best Track Archive for Climate

-(IBTrACS) during 1851 - 2024, providing the location and intensity for global
+Stewardship (IBTrACS) during 1851 - 2024, providing the location and intensity for

-World Ocean Basemap and Light Gray Basemap.
+Online, and Esri’s World Ocean Basemap and Light Gray Basemap.